latticexyz/mud/tutorials/emojimon/step-0.md

 Once the contracts are compiled and deployed to the anvil node (a minute or two), a browser window should automatically open that will show the client app.
 You should see a “counter” without a value and a button to “increment” the counter.

+### Tests

+You can run the tests with `yarn test`.
+This will run the tests in the contract package and you can edit tests by altering in the `src/test` directory the `Deploy.t.sol`.

 ## Send transactions

 Press the button and watch the counter tick upward.